Alternative Watering Solution – Using Graywater

 • Graywater does not include: waste water from kitchen sinks, dishwashers, or laundry water from soiled diapers.

-No, the county does not have any restrictions on graywater use.
+No, the County does not have any restrictions on graywater use.

 Yes!
 California’s Graywater Standards are now part of the State Plumbing Code, making it legal to use graywater everywhere in California.
 These standards were developed and adopted in response to Assembly Bill 3518, the Graywater Systems for Single Family Residences Act of 1992.